-Mastodon’s inherently open nature has led to a number of clients for it appearing on both of the major smartphone operating systems.
+Mastodon’s inherently open nature has led to a number of clients for it appearing on both Android and iOS.
 In my humble opinion, the best of these is Amaroq.
-Named for a lupine figure from Inuit mythology, Amaroq is a phenomenally lightweight Open Source application that doesn’t skimp on features.
-Developed by John Gabelmann, the iOS exclusive app includes all of the basic functionality that is typically found in most Mastodon clients, such as: the ability to view home, local and federated timelines, emoji support, gif and video uploads and support for multiple instances.
-With the recent release of version 1.1.4, some rather nifty additional features were added such as: conversation muting, domain blocking and draft support.
+Named after a lupine figure from Inuit mythology, Amaroq is a phenomenally lightweight application that doesn’t skimp on features.